End-to-End Tutorial: Zero to Budget-Guarded LLM Call

 curl -s "http://localhost:7878/v1/balances?tenant=my-app" \

--H "X-Cycles-API-Key: $API_KEY" | jq '.[] | {scope, remaining, spent, reserved}'You'll see spent has increased by the actual cost of your LLM call, and remaining has decreased.
+-H "X-Cycles-API-Key: $API_KEY" | jq '.balances[] | {scope, remaining, spent, reserved}'You'll see spent has increased by the actual usage from your LLM call, and remaining has decreased.

 Step 8: See what happens when budget runs out